Regis F. A. Urschler: Personal life and retirement

 Regis Urschler never married.
 After a 32-year military career, he retired from the Air Force on June 1, 1985.
-He underwent five-way bypass heart surgery in 2001, and returned to flying his P-51 for several years.
-In retirement alone, Urschler has logged more than 3,000 hours at air shows in his private P-51 Mustang, named "Gun Fighter".
+He underwent five-way bypass heart surgery in 2001, and returned to flying the Commemorative Air Force's P-51 aircraft named "Gunfighter" for several years.
+In retirement alone, Urschler has logged more than 3,000 hours at air shows in the same P-51 Mustang.
 After turning 80 years old in 2015, he no longer flies.
-Today he enjoys gardening and nature.
+He enjoys gardening and nature.